A dynamic mechanism for prevalence of triangles in competitive networks: Results

 \subsection{Universal bounds for critical coupling}

 In this section, we derive lower and upper bounds for the critical coupling and show that $\tau_{\text{c}} \in [\Delta^{-1}, 1]$ for any graph with maximum degree $\Delta$.
-In particular, this shows that the lower bound on \(\tau_{\mathrm{c}}\) is independent of the network size.
-Consequently, arbitrarily large biological systems can be stable provided their maximum degree remains bounded.
+In particular, this shows that the lower bound on \(\tau_{\mathrm{c}}\) is independent of the network size, which shows that arbitrarily large biological systems can be stable.
 We further show that for a fixed number of nodes $n$, the least robust structure is the star graph $S_n$, while the most robust is the complete graph $K_n$.
-These results are formalized in the following main theorem, which is illustrated in Figure~\ref{fig:tc}.
+The latter observation is also peculiar because for both $K_n$ and $S_n$ the maximum degree is the same, however the former maximises the number of triangles.